 - CME rebates are claimable only by the physician who personally undertook the CME.

 - Physicians must submit a completed claim form.
-The deadline for receipt of a completed claim form, including supporting documentation and receipts is the second Monday, June 11, 2018 at 4:30 pm.
+The deadline for receipt of a completed claim form, including supporting documentation and receipts is Monday, June 10, 2019.
 Claims received after the deadline date will be considered only if there are funds remaining.
 Any late claims that are processed will be charged a 10% penalty.
-No late claims will be considered after December 1, 2018.
+No late claims will be considered after December 1, 2019.